 - (1) Whenever a vacancy occurs in a position in any department, the department manager shall notify the City Manager.
 Vacancies in the City shall be filled by the most qualified candidates possible. - (2) Posting.
-When a vacancy is to be filled in any department, the Human Resources Manager Department shall post a notice of vacancy on bulletin boards designated for City employment notices.
+When a vacancy is to be filled in any department, either promotional or open, the Human Resources Department shall send an email notification to all City staff.
+Departments shall be responsible for posting a notice of vacancy on their bulletin boards designated for City employment notices.

-Promotional opportunities (where internal candidates only may apply) shall be posted in a conspicuous place in the Town Hall, and on City bulletin boards for a minimum of 10 workdays.
+Promotional opportunities (where internal candidates only may apply) shall be posted by the City department in a conspicuous place on its City bulletin boards for a minimum of 10 workdays.

-Notice of open opportunities (where outside candidates may apply) shall be posted in a conspicuous place in the Town Hall, and on City bulletin boards for a minimum of 10 workdays.
+Notice of open opportunities (where outside candidates may apply) shall be posted on the human resources page of the City's website in a conspicuous place on City bulletin boards for a minimum of 10 workdays.
 Open opportunities shall also be advertised in the media for outside candidates for a minimum of 10 workdays and applicants must apply within that time period.

-(3) Application.

-(a) All applications must be made on the form prescribed or provided by the City unless only a resume is requested by the City.
+- (3) Application. - (a) All applications must be made on the form prescribed or provided by the City unless only a resume is requested by the City.
 All applications and resumes must be received within the time period prescribed or they may be excluded from consideration.
-Every eligible employee may apply for a vacant position by completing a promotional application available from Human Resources.
-The City Manager or his/her designee shall make a determination of which, if any, of the applicants are qualified for the posted position.
+Every eligible employee may apply for a vacant position by completing a promotional application available from Human Resources or found on the City's intranet.
+The

+City Manager or his/her designee shall make a determination of which, if any, of the applicants are qualified for the posted position.

-- (b) The City Manager or his/her designee shall determine and state in the announcement of each vacancy whether there are specific qualifications and/or restrictions for the position. - (c) Every applicant for a vacant position may be required to pay upon filing his/her application, a non-refundable fee to be determined by the City Manager or his/her designee. - Examination.
-All appointments shall be made according to merit and (4) fitness to be ascertained by examining such things as: the experience, education, possession of required licenses/ certifications, knowledge, skills, abilities, demonstrated performand behaviors of the applicants.
-Examination tools may include structured oral interviews, written tests, assessment centers. performance exams, and/or evaluation of resumes.
+- (b) The City Manager or his/her designee shall determine and state in the announcement of each vacancy whether there are specific qualifications and/or restrictions for the position. - (c) Every applicant for a vacant position may be required to pay upon filing his/her application, a non-refundable fee to be determined by the City Manager or his/her designee. - (4) Examination.
+All appointments shall be made according to merit and fitness to be ascertained by examining such things as: the experience. education, possession of reauired licenses/ certifications, knowledge, skills, abilities, demonstrated performance and behaviors of the applicants.
+Examination tools may include structured oral interviews, written tests, assessment centers, performance exams, and/or evaluation of resumes.
 The examination tool used for a particular vacancy shall be approved by the City Manager or his/her designee and shall be designed to examine job relevant criteria.
 When conducting examinations for positions from which promotions may occur to higher positions, consideration may be given to the promotability of applicants.
 Candidates who receive conditional job offers may be required to undergo physical competence and medical examinations and drug screening whenever it is deemed necessary and desirable by the City Manager. - (a) Examinations shall be conducted under the supervision of the City Manager or his/her designee.
 When necessary, special examiners, who are not employees of the City of Hudson, may be designated to assist in the conduct of the same. - (b) If a written examination is utilized, scoring shall be rated on a scale of 100% for the maximum possible attainment.
 A minimum grade of 70% shall be required for a passing grade on a written examination. - (c) The City Manager or his/her designee may, prior to the announcement of an examination, establish point adjustments to the grade for preferred qualifications.